divesresearch/dives-website/content/english/about.md

 # **Our Philosophy**
 Since it is easy to get carried away without proper principles in the crypto ecosystem, we sincerely believe every investor should act in line with a certain philosophy.
+This applies to content-creators and developers as well as they affect masses through their products.

-Thus, we embrace the following principles:
+As Dives Research, we embrace the following principles:

 **Sustainability over hype:** As blockchain ecosystems are in rapid-continuous development, filtering projects and spotting the ones with promising long-term ideas is as important as analyzing the latest significant technologies and projects in this field.
-Rather than benefiting from short-term projects, we value the ideas that have the potential to create impactful solutions in the long-term.
+Rather than just benefiting from short-term projects, we value the ideas that have the potential to create impactful solutions in the **long-term**.

-**Simplicity:** Few crypto projects involve a complexity inherent to their nature, but most seem to inherit a complexity that is more than required.
-As the number of dependencies and layers in a project increases, so does the probability of the occurrence of a problem increases.
-Thus, we are going to align ourselves with simplicity while researching projects and avoid overcomplexity in the content we create.
+**Simplicity:** Few crypto projects involve a complexity inherent to their nature, but most seem to inherit a complexity that is more than required (see [complexity][complexity]).
+As the number of dependencies and layers in a project increases, so does the probability of the occurrence of a problem.
+We value simple solutions over complex ones, we see value in being able to understand the tools that are important for this ecosystem to perform.
+We want to simplify things.

 **Risk Taking and Management:** We are not afraid of taking risks, but we also think it is stupid to underestimate the risks involving crypto.
 Understanding and acting in accordance with a good understanding of concepts such as Portfolio Management, Risk Reward Ratios are crucial for success as well as good research.
+Do not expect from us to share crypto "insights" for your shitcoins.

-**Openness:** Different actors such as financial markets, central banks, and the crypto sector correlate.
-This creates different opportunities in different fields.
-Thus, we do not restrict ourselves to specific areas to analyze the market as a whole and evaluate different types of opportunities.
+**Openness:** Different actors such as financial markets, central banks, and the crypto sector relate with each other.
+This creates different opportunities in many fields.
+Hence, we do not like to restrict ourselves to specific domains, instead we tend to analyze the market as a whole while evaluating different types of opportunities.

 **Transparency:** Most projects dedicate their marketing and strategy departments to this specific task of hyping people up and taking advantage of